Amber – publisher of world bestsellers – as the first publishing house in post-communist Poland, introduced all the biggest foreign writers.

 AMBER entered the realm of non-fiction.
 We started by publishing The Biography of 20th Century Legends and the world’s best titles on alternative medicine.

-In 1996 we began publishing popular science books, for specialists and enthusiasts of: history – Secrets of History, science and biology – Secrets of Science, new interpretations of the timeless mysteries of human civilization – Secrets of the Past and esoteric – Books of Secrets.
+In 1996 we began publishing popular science books, for specialists and enthusiasts of: history, science and biology, new interpretations of the timeless mysteries of human civilization and esoteric.
 We started publishing self-help health books presenting the most recent developments in conventional and natural medicine.

 In 1997 AMBER published 378 new titles and started expanding towards new directions – the luxury, highly illustrated multi-volume series licensed from Time-Life Books: History of the World, Lost Civilizations, Treasures of the World, World War II, Myth and Imagination of Mankind, What Life Was Like.
 For the lovers of nature, AMBER offered the 10-volume Illustrated Encyclopedia of Wildlife.
 Also, the experts and collectors of art had the highest opinion of our multi-volume Great Encyclopedia of Applied Arts, created by Sotheby’s.